opencv/opencv/modules/core/doc/basic_structures.rst

 Mat::empty
 --------------
-.. cpp:function:: bool Mat::empty(void) const
+.. cpp:function:: bool Mat::empty() const

     Returns ``true`` if the array has no elemens.